pmean/build-website/text/08/PostModernAssaultPart3-08.md

 output: html_document
 ---
-I have volunteered to give a talk for a group of statisticians which discusses an article I am preparing: \"The post-modern assault on evidence-based medicine.\" I might give this talk on the first Monday in February or the first Monday in March.
+I have volunteered to give a talk for a group of statisticians which discusses an article I am preparing: "The post-modern assault on evidence-based medicine."
+I might give this talk on the first Monday in February or the first Monday in March.
 Here is a tentative abstract.

-\"Evidence Based Medicine (EBM) is the integration of best research evidence with clinical expertise and patient values.
+"Evidence Based Medicine (EBM) is the integration of best research evidence with clinical expertise and patient values.
 It is thoroughly rooted in a tradition encourages clinicians to search for and incorporate empirical data in their daily practice.
 A recent